Dhaval572/Basic-in-java/README.md

 # Java

-I made this repo for save java program
+This repo is just for storing Java programs.
+Don't take any of the code too seriously! 😁